 Generally the Chairperson/President for a local JSEC automatically serves on the MSEC committee as part of their duties.
 If the JSEC Chairperson/President cannot attend the annual MSEC meeting he/she can appoint another local JSEC member to serve as their voting representative at the meeting.
 MSEC meets as a full Council once a year, while the Executive Board meets more frequently.
-In addition to representatives from local JSECs statewide sitting on the MSEC committee, the Executive Board consists of the elected officers of Chairperson, Vice Chairperson, Treasurer as well as Past Chairperson, and five appointed *Area Representatives.
+In addition to representatives from local JSECs statewide sitting on the MSEC committee, the Executive Board consists of the elected officers of Chairperson, Vice Chairperson, Treasurer as well as Past Chairperson.

 What does this mean to you as a JSEC member?

 If you serve on a local JSEC and are the Chairperson/President you will be a part of the MSEC Board.
 As a MSEC Board member you will represent your local JSEC and attend the annual meeting.
 A JSEC Chairperson/President will also work with the JSEC committee to suggest or nominate JSEC members for annual MSEC awards as needed.
 The JSEC Chairperson/President will function as a liaison for MSEC and their local JSEC to educate and update JSEC committee members about MSEC.
 If you are not a Chairperson/President but serve on a local JSEC committee you are welcome to attend the annual meetings and trainings to stay involved in MSEC happenings.
 All JSECs are encouraged to use the MSEC website (http://wsd.dli.mt.gov/msec/default.asp) as a resource for their local JSEC.

 How is MSEC involved in the community and with local JSECs?